brodhq/brodhq.github.io/content/guides/metaprogramming/02-macros.md

 ## Private macros

-Elixir also supports private macros via `defmacrop`.
+Geis also supports private macros via `defmacrop`.
 As private functions, these macros are only available inside the module that defines them, and only at compilation time.

 It is important that a macro is defined before its usage.
 Failing to define a macro before its invocation will raise an error at runtime, since the macro won't be expanded and will be translated to a function call: